Leionema equestre: Taxonomy and naming

-Kangaroo Island phebalium was first formally described as Phebalium equestre but the name was changed to Leionema equestre in 1998 by Paul G. Wilson and the description was published in the journal Nuytsia.
+Kangaroo Island phebalium was first formally described as Phebalium equestre but the genus was changed to Leionema equestre in 1998 by Paul G. Wilson and the description was published in the journal Nuytsia.
 The specific epithet equestre is derived from Latin meaning belonging to horsemen, in reference to the shape of the leaves.

 Distribution

 This species has a restricted distribution, only found on Kangaroo Island South Australia.

 Conservation status

 Leionema equestre is classified as "endangered" by the Government of South Australia Environment Protection and Biodiversity Conservation Act 1999.